John O. Wehrle: Art career

 Since 2000, Wehrle has worked steadily on public art projects, primarily on the West Coast of the United States.
 He has been creating murals and gateways for the cities of Richmond, Hayward, Dublin, and Pinole, alongside interior installations for Ocean View Library, Encino Fire Station #83 and other California locations.
 He received a grant from the Maxwell H. Gluck Foundation to create a series of nine murals depicting important scientific discoveries and contributions to the fine arts of alumnae of the University of California, Riverside.
 In 2007 he produced Neptune’s Ghost, a time blended painting of historic Neptune Beach and present day shoppers in Alameda, California, (which was removed as of 2018).
 Other works include Mak Roote, a landmark installation for Berkeley Transit Plaza.
 Featuring poetic words by Betsy Davids and images by Wehrle that include native Ohlone, union railroad porters, writer Chiori Santiago and humanitarian clown Wavy Gravy, the work was given an award by the city of Berkeley.
 Recent works include installations in public schools for Washington State Arts Commission, murals for Richmond's City Council Chambers and the newly restored Richmond Plunge.

-In 2003, Wehrle worked under art supervisor Kurt Wold to create murals with inmates at Vacaville State Prison and painted with Daniel Galvez and John Pugh four extensive murals under Dublin, California overpasses.
+In 2003, Wehrle worked under art supervisor Kurt Wold to create murals with inmates at Vacaville State Prison and painted with Daniel Galvez and John Pugh four extensive murals under Dublin, California, overpasses.
 He has served on Richmond, California’s public art advisory committee and board of directors of the Richmond Art Center.

 In 2006, Wehrle was given a lifetime achievement award by AC5, Contra Costa’s Arts and Culture Commission.
 Later in 2018, he was proclaimed the "greatest single contributor to public art murals in Richmond" by the Richmond City Council.

 In November 2011, Wehrle presented "Rising Tide: A Post-Cautionary Tale, a Work in Progress" as artist-in-residence at the De Young Museum in San Francisco, California.

+"Time & Tide", a retrospective of Wehrle's work across his career, showed at the Richmond Art Center in spring 2025.